 Organic cotton is better for the producers and the ecosystem in which it is produced.
 Instead of more toxic pesticides and fertilisers, co planting and insect traps are used along with the special ingredient - cow poo.
 It encourages biodiversity and leads to the extra soft feel of our products.

-Cotton farmers get a price for their cotton which is guaranteed by the government.
+Cotton farmers get a price for their cotton which is guaranteed by the regional government.
 Great quality batches get higher prices as ginners compete for the best stuff.

 The efficiency and productivity gains from our tech balances the cost of more sustainable materials.
 Tech is how we make all this affordable.
 It also means we can invest more in our team.
 Our vocational training programs have helped over 40 young people on the Isle of Wight get into full time work.